Taher-27/Taher-27/README.md

 ### ⚡ About Me

-> Aspiring AI Engineer , passionate about building real-world intelligent systems — not just running notebooks.
+> Aspiring AI Engineer pursuing a B.Tech in Computer Science Engineering, passionate about building real-world intelligent systems — not just running notebooks.
 I care about understanding why models work, not just that they work.
 >
 > - 🧠 Currently deep in Machine Learning, Deep Learning, and LLM internals
 > - 👁️ Exploring Computer Vision — CNNs, object detection, image classification
 > - 🛠️ Writing clean, maintainable code in Python, C++, and Java
 > - 🚀 Goal: land a meaningful AI/ML internship and contribute to open source
 > - 🌱 I believe in learning by building — every project teaches something new

+---

+### 📚 Currently Learning & Upcoming Focus

+- **Right Now:** Deep diving into Deep Learning architectures, LLM fundamentals, Prompt Engineering, and GPU computing (NVIDIA H200) as part of an intensive GenAI & LLM internship.
+- **Up Next:** Building production-ready Machine Learning applications and executing a major capstone project focused on NLP or Computer Vision tracks.
+- **Looking Ahead:** Gearing up to apply for foreign research internships by December 2026!

 ---